eadwinCode/django-ninja-extra/docs/api_controller/model_controller.md

     - `depth`: The depth for nesting schema generation.
     - `read_only_fields`: A list of fields to be excluded when generating input schemas for create, update, and patch operations.
     - `write_only_fields`: A list of fields to be excluded when generating output schemas for find_one and list operations.
+    - `extra_config_dict`: A dictionary of extra configuration to be added to the generated schemas.
+Options must be valid Pydantic configuration options.
   - **pagination**: A requisite for the model `list/GET` operation to prevent sending `100_000` items at once in a request.
 The pagination configuration mandates a `ModelPagination` Pydantic schema object for setup.
 Options encompass:
       - `klass`: The pagination class of type `PaginationBase`.
 The default is `PageNumberPaginationExtra`.
       - `paginator_kwargs`: A dictionary value for `PaginationBase` initialization.
 The default is None.